zjestrella-r7/plugin-sdk-docs/_go/html/_sources/spec.rst.txt

       input: <optional, map of identifier -> variable inputs>
       output: <map of identifier -> variable outputs>

-For usability, all triggers should support a input called frequency that is passed to a sleep mechanism in the SDK
+For usability, all triggers should support a input called interval that is passed to a sleep mechanism in the SDK

 .. code-block:: yaml

-  frequency:
+  interval:
     type: integer
-    description: "Poll frequency in seconds"
+    description: "Poll interval in seconds"
     default: 300
     required: false